crramirez/xtermwm/README.md

 Intended Audience
 -----------------

-XtermWM is expected to be of help for the following kinds of people:
+XtermWM is expected to be helpful to the following kinds of people:

   * Console users who want to have multiple windowed terminals, but not a full X11 desktop environment.